Wicca Phase Springs Eternal: Wicca Phase Springs Eternal (2013–present)

-While still a member of Tigers Jaw, McIlwee began composing electronic music, which he would eventually release under the Wicca Phase Springs Eternal moniker.
+While still a member of Tigers Jaw, Andrzejewski began composing electronic music, which he would eventually release under the Wicca Phase Springs Eternal moniker.
 After his departure from the band, he began advertising his intentions for his new project through Tumblr and Twitter.
 His first solo-release was the song "Bite My Ear" with Tigers Jaw keyboardist Brianna Collins.
 On September 30, 2014, he released the EP Passionate Yet.
 On May 22, 2015, he released the album Abercrombie & Me.
 On February 26, 2016, he released the album Secret Boy.
 In 2016, he appeared as a featured artist on Lil Peep's mixtape, Crybaby.
-On February 28, 2017, he released the acoustic EP Stop Torturing Me On March 16, 2018, he released the five track EP Corinthiax, which follows a female spirit character McIlwee's creation.
+On February 28, 2017, he released the acoustic EP Stop Torturing Me On March 16, 2018, he released the five track EP Corinthiax, which follows a female spirit character of Andrzejewski's creation.
 On June 22 and 23, he opened for Code Orange on their The New Reality tour.
 On November 23, 2018, he released the EP Spider Web.
 On February 12, 2019, he released his second album Suffer On through Run for Cover Records.
-On October 21, he released the single "Hardcore", produced by Darcy Baylis, the song was a departure from the sound that had defined Suffer On, with the Fader stating that "it’s a more forceful cut than anything McIlwee has released as Wicca Phase."
+On October 21, he released the single "Hardcore", produced by Darcy Baylis, the song was a departure from the sound that had defined Suffer On, with the Fader stating that "it’s a more forceful cut than anything Andrzejewski has released as Wicca Phase."
 Between November 2 and 11, he toured Europe alongside Lil Zubin.
 From December 6 to 12, he toured the U.S. alongside Glitterer, Anxious and Creeks.
 On July 31, 2020, he released the five-track This Moment I Miss EP, which included the previously released song "Hardcore".
 On February 10, 2021, he released a deluxe version of Suffer On, which included an acoustic performance of every song on the album.
 He released his new album Full Moon Mystery Garden on November 4, 2022.
 It was produced by Garden Avenue.